conwetlab/WMarket/doc/user-guide.rst

    :align: center

 .. note::
-  When you delete an store, all its descriptions, offerings and reviews will be deleted.
+  When you delete a store, all its descriptions, offerings and reviews will be deleted.

 Descriptions Management